University of Texas School of Public Health Policies and Procedures

 The ADA Compliance Office will:

-• determine if additional medical information is needed and furnish the individual with any forms/questionnaires for the health care provider to complete.
+• determine if additional medical information is needed and furnish the individual with any forms/questionnaires necessary for the health care provider to complete.

 • evaluate information to determine eligibility within the ADA and the ADAAA guidelines.